bcgov/bcgovr/README.md

 <br />

-Create a new local git repository with a project or repository cloned from bcgov GitHub using `create_from_bcgov_github()`.
+Create a new local Git repository with a project or repository cloned from bcgov GitHub using `create_from_bcgov_github()`.
 The `create_from_bcgov_github()` function also ensures the project has the required bcgov GitHub files.
 Type `?create_from_bcgov_github` in the R